 (Seafood soup with plenty of kangkung for breakfast is already good for protein and fibre.
 The soup did not go well with fried rice but it really went well with plain rice)

 (I noticed that we often have long beans and cabbages for breakfast and it is not cooked for long so it is still a bit raw when we start eating.
-It is good despite of the level of the rawness of the vegetables)
+It is good despite the level of the rawness of the vegetables)

 (Yes another round with long beans, cabbages and sweet & sour chicken but sometimes the fried rice was a bit dry so the sauces from the sweet & sour chicken reduce the dryness a bit)